Conferences & Events

 August 2-7, 2015, Seattle Washington

 Application materials are now available for the Immersion '15 Program - Teacher and Program tracks.
-December 5, 2014 is the application deadline
+The application deadline has been extended to December 17, 2014.

 Planning, Assessing, and Communicating Library Impact: Putting the Standards for Libraries in Higher Education into Action